dliuproduction/gatsby-starter-prismic/README.md

 ## Development

-Before running the local development server you'll need to add Content to your Prismic site!
+**Before running the local development server you'll need to add Content to your Prismic repository!**

 Go to your documents (`https://your-name.prismic.io/documents/`) and create content with the newly created types.
 Fill out the `Homepage`, `Hero Links`, and `Projects` single type.
+Create some categories and add at least one Post.
+This post needs to contain all available slices.
+If you create multiple posts make sure that every slice gets used at least one time.

-Create some categories and add at least one Post. **Please note**: You have to publish all these documents (not only saving them)!
+**Please note**: You have to publish all these documents (not only saving them)!

 After that you can run the local server: